Beta (film): Plot

 When Saraswati becomes pregnant, her father, Shyamlal (Satyen Kappu) comes home with hoards of sweets for her in-laws and a box of saffron.
 He requests that a pinch of saffron be mixed with milk and be given to Saraswati.
 Lakshmi Devi, adds poison to the box of saffron.
 She prepares the milk and tells the unaware Raju to give Saraswati the milk along with a pinch of the poisoned saffron.
 Champa, who witnessed Lakshmi Devi mixing the poison, runs to Saraswati's rescue, narrating everything that happened and warns her against drinking the poisoned milk.
 A devastated Saraswati informs Raju the same.
 But blinded by Lakshmi Devi's love, Raju not only refuses to believe her, he even accuses her of conspiring stories against his mother.
 In defense, Raju drinks the poisoned milk to prove to Saraswati her error.
 Raju's world comes crumbling down when he coughed up blood.

-He, then recollected and realised that everything he had heard about Lakshmi Devi all these years from others were eventually true.
-Yet, Raju could not bring himself to hate Lakshmi Devi.
+He, then recollects and realises that everything he had heard about Lakshmi Devi all these years from others were eventually true.
+Yet, Raju cannot bring himself to hate Lakshmi Devi.
 His words to Lakshmi Devi before dying touched her deeply.
 Lakshmi Devi repented that her greed for wealth stretched a bit too far this time to the point of killing a son who had loved her with a true heart.

-Saraswati, in the meantime, rushed to get a doctor.
+Saraswati, in the meantime, rushes to get a doctor.
 On returning she is told that if she wants Raju alive she will have to sign the property transfer papers.
 Saraswati agrees immediately.
 However, Lakshmi Devi forbids Saraswati from signing it and apologizes to her.
 A fight ensues between Lakshmi Devi and Ramesh.
 Totaram and Mynavati also joins with Ramesh.
 Ultimately, it required Raju himself to come forward to save Lakshmi Devi from being killed by Ramesh.

 Eventually Raju recovers and hands over the signed property papers to Prem.
 He bids good-bye to his father, Pandu and Champa.
 He boards the vehicle with Saraswati to leave his home for good, when Lakshmi Devi begs him not to leave.
 To prove her remorse she rips up the papers and tells him that all she wants is nothing more than "her son".
 The family is happily reconciled.